Days Countdown

 Understanding Chinese New Year

-Chinese New Year, also known as Lunar New Year or Spring Festival, is one of the most significant traditional festivals celebrated by millions around the world.
-The festival marks the arrival of spring and the beginning of a new year on the lunar calendar, typically falling between January 21 and February 20.
+Chinese New Year, also known as Lunar New Year or Spring Festival, is one of the main traditional festivals observed by Chinese communities worldwide.
+The celebration marks the arrival of spring and the start of a new year on the lunar calendar, usually taking place between January 21 and February 20.

 Historical Significance